xkalaj01/ipfixcol2/extra_plugins/intermediate/statistics/README.rst

     # Ubuntu distributions
     $ sudo apt-get install libsnmp-base libsnmp-dev snmpd

     # Fedora distributions
     $ sudo dnf install net-snmp net-snmp-dev

-After all dependencies are met, you NEED TO check AgentX settings in file /etc/snmp/snmpd.conf This file must contain line
+After all dependencies are met, you NEED TO check AgentX settings in file /etc/snmp/snmpd.conf The file is generated automatically, but you can manually edit it or you can use snmpconfigure script, which will guide you through the configuration.
+After you will be done editing this file, check if the file contains following line (uncommented - without # at the beginning of the line)

 .. code-block:: sh

     master agentx

-And the line must be uncommented (without # at the beginning of the line).
+If not, append the line to the snmpd.conf file and proceed.
 After the changes, restart and check status of the snmpd service

 .. code-block:: sh